 The IHS has raised over £600m and this money has been distributed to the Department of Health and Social Care and the health ministries in Scotland, Wales and Northern Ireland for health spending, in line with the Barnett formula.

 The reported figure of £600m ought to have satisfied the Government that the charge has benefited the NHS, would you agree?

-Here are some NHS Reported News regarding Tourist Medical Treatment:
+Here is some NHS Reported News regarding Tourist Medical Treatment: